 #1.
 Track time to know where time goes

 If you want to achieve your work goals, you need to know where the hours of the workday are spent.
-Whether it’s your own professional aims, or your team’s project deliverables, time tracking is the key to knowing where the precious currency of time is allocated daily.
+Accurate, automated time tracking is the only data-driven approach that helps your entire organization reach peak productivity.

 #2.
 Practice prioritization relentlessly